 How does a car fuel system work, exactly?
-If you are to take proper care of your engine and fuel system in Madison, TN, it’s important to have a basic understanding of the way it functions and the responsibility of each component of the system.
+If you are to take proper care of your engine and avoid fuel system repair, it’s important to have a basic understanding of the way it functions and the responsibility of each component of the system.

 Here’s an overview of what you need to know.

 In most cases, the fuel/air mixture in the fuel system is controlled by a carburetor.
 There are some weaknesses associated with a carburetor.
 For example, if you have a single carburetor tasked with supplying a four-cylinder engine, it will not be able to give every cylinder the same level of precision in the fuel/air mixture, because some cylinders are farther from the carburetor than other cylinders.

 To deal with this issue, it is possible to fit cars with fuel-injected engines instead, in which the fuel is delivered throughout the system in controlled, precise bursts.
 This results in greater power and efficiency than engines running with carburetors.

 The process of fuel injection can vary a bit based on whether your vehicle has a diesel or standard gas system.

 Standard gasoline systems use indirect injection, in which a pump sends pressurized fuel from the fuel tank to the engine bay, where it then gets distributed evenly to each cylinder.
 The fuel may be sent into either the inlet manifold or the inlet port through an injector.
 The fuel mixes with the air that passes through either of those areas, and that fuel/air mixture travels to the combustion chamber.